rockkytb/SoftEngII-P08-OfficeQueueMngmt/README.md

 # SoftEngII-P08-OfficeQueueMngmt
-Office Queue Management solution by P08
+Office Queue Management solution provided by P08

 Structure of the Application